SmartableAI/artificial-intelligence/_news/2020-07-07-digitates-ignio-saas-suite-for-the-autonomous-enterprise-now-available-on-microsoft-azure.md

 ---
 category: news
 title: "Digitate’s ignio SaaS Suite for the autonomous enterprise now available on Microsoft Azure"
-excerpt: "Customers can now avail the full benefit of ignio’s cognitive capabilities along with the economy, agility and scalability of the cloud."
+excerpt: "Digitate, a software venture of Tata Consultancy Services (TCS) announced Tuesday that the ignio ... and autonomous IT operations without human intervention, is now available on Microsoft Azure.
+The availability of the ignio SaaS suite on Azure will ..."
-publishedDateTime: 2020-07-07T11:25:00Z
+publishedDateTime: 2020-07-07T11:09:00Z
 webUrl: "https://www.indiainfoline.com/article/news-sector-information-technology/digitate’s-ignio-saas-suite-for-the-autonomous-enterprise-now-available-on-microsoft-azure-120070700541_1.html"
 type: article
 quality: 59